 Below is a list of data that can be exported and re-imported into another database:

-Please note: in the instances whereby there are multiple data sets for one client, a folder will be created for review and manual intervention by the user.
+Please also note, in the instances whereby there are multiple data sets for one client, a folder will be created for review and manual intervention by the user.

 Data that cannot be manually exported and re-imported into another database: